-In today’s rapidly changing world, the ability to consider environmental, social and governance (ESG) issues as part of overall security research is crucial if investors are to make a thorough assessment of investment opportunities and portfolio risks.
-Fortunately, the ongoing increase in the quantity and quality of ESG-related data sources now gives investors the opportunity to assess ESG risks and opportunities that have not previously been available from company disclosures alone – and to rank the sustainability of companies consistently, on a global basis.
+In today’s rapidly changing world, the ability to consider environmental, social and governance (ESG) issues as part of overall security research is crucial if fund managers are to make a thorough assessment of investment opportunities and portfolio risks.
+Fortunately, the ongoing increase in the quantity and quality of ESG-related data sources can give fund managers the opportunity to assess ESG risks and opportunities that have not previously been available from company disclosures alone – and to rank the sustainability of companies consistently, on a global basis.

 Understanding ESG risks

-Once all this ESG data has been reviewed and interpreted, investors need to be able to process the results into consistent and easily-comparable ESG rankings that can be used to supplement the existing company research of portfolio management and analyst teams, and help support the inclusion of ESG factors in all active investment decisions.
+Once all this ESG data has been reviewed and interpreted, fund managers can process the results into comparable ESG rankings that can be used to supplement the existing company research of portfolio management and analyst teams, and help support the inclusion of ESG factors in all active investment decisions.

 However, turning ESG analysis into ESG scores is a challenge, as ranking companies according to the ESG issues that they face requires certain judgements to be made.
 Essentially, fund managers need to be able to apply a weighting to the different ESG issues that have been identified.

 Thanks to their broad coverage across markets and asset classes, we believe larger managers with active research capabilities will have an advantage in this area.
 At J.P.
 Morgan Asset Management, for example, our ESG scoring system leverages company disclosures, third-party estimates of environmental impact, data science signals, and alternative data sets provided by external vendors.
 We attach weights to the different ESG issues identified based on the insights of our sector analysts who, crucially, have many years’ experience identifying financially material ESG factors – and who therefore understand the specific challenges within sectors and regions.